alexansaa/3D_HandShake/README.md

 ### Prerequisites

-In order to run this project you need:
+To run this project you need:

 - Visual Studio 2017
-- Install OpenGL on your local enviroment
+- Install OpenGL on your local environment

 ### Setup